 With Move Tracker, lawyers can compare law firms side by side on a range of hiring and retention statistics, or dive into the job moves of individual lawyers.
 Filters allow you to pinpoint moves that involve particular firms, locations, practice areas, and levels of experience, so that lawyers can compare themselves to their peers with similar backgrounds.

 Creating and maintaining Move Tracker's data is a major effort, involving automated data collection technology and dozens of human reviewers.
-The data is collected from law firm websites, social media, state bar records, and other online sources and contains move data on approximately 85% of associates at top law firms going back to 2010.
+The data is collected from law firm websites, social media, state bar records, and other online sources and contains move data on approximately 85% of associates at top law firms going back to 2010, and over 95% of associates since 2016.

 Currently, access to Move Tracker is limited to practicing lawyers and current students at select law schools.
 Check it out on Laterally.com/move-tracker.